At a young age, a personal experience with cancer humbled Danielle DiPietro and kindled her desire to help others.

 Understanding how the top doctors evaluate and treat patients helps her explain the diagnosis to patients and tell them what to expect.

-As a VA-Accredited Claims Agent, she can file claims for benefits on behalf of veterans and their family members.
+As a VA-Accredited Claims Agent, she can file claims for benefits on behalf of veterans with mesothelioma and their family members.
 She ensures veterans harmed by military asbestos exposure receive the benefits they are entitled to.

 This is a vital service, because veterans have a much higher rate of mesothelioma than the overall American population.